michal-kosinski/aws-ipv6-to-ipv4-translation/README.md

 * If we already have VPC with IPv6 block assigned we need to create an IPv6-native subnet with DNS64 enabled.
 * In the public IPv4 subnet we need ordinary NAT GW (there is no NAT64 option to enable).
 If we need to access resources only inside VPC this NAT GW can be set to "Private" connectivity type[7] (without Elastic IP assigned).
 * Route table associated with the IPv6-native subnet should contain **64:ff9b::/96** entry pointing to the NAT GW.
-## Let's test using EC2 instances and RDS
+## Testing with EC2 instances and RDS
 All works as expected.
 In this example, I've checked if the connection to the ssh port of the IPv4 instance will work.
 To allow translation on DNS64 we must use the instance DNS name, not the IP address:
 ```
 $ host ip-10-254-1-235.ec2.internal